 Colouring an old wedding photo

-The image was stuck to the glass so i cleaned all the areas of exposed glass and air dusted underneath.
-After inserting some tiny foam circles onto the corners of the glass to avoid the “moire” effect or glass on glass, i scanned the image in high bit colour and in high-resolution.
+The image was stuck to the glass so I cleaned all the areas of exposed glass and air dusted underneath.
+After inserting some tiny foam circles onto the corners of the glass to avoid the “moire” effect or glass on glass, I scanned the image in high bit colour and in high-resolution.
 The image looked like a challenge straight away.
 The scan revealed heavy staining and detail loss where the dyes were affected by adhesion to the glass.
 Only one thing to do, convert to black and white and re-colour!

 I set about correcting all tones, stain lines and fades and corrected these by using the patch tool, dodge and burn, clone, and healing brush tools.
-Once i could see an even image, the contrast needed boosting with “levels” and the image “multiplied” on new layer to give more contrast.
+Once I could see an even image, the contrast needed boosting with “levels” and the image “multiplied” on a new layer to give more contrast.
 This was masked out and selectively painted back in to give the image more punch.

 Here is the review Barrie gave me when he received the image.

-“The help and information I received was exceptional, the speed of service was excellent, once payment was made it was less than a week until I received my photos and the finished product was amazing, 10 times better than I could have imagined possible and worth every penny.
+“The help and information I received were exceptional, the speed of service was excellent, once the payment was made it was less than a week until I received my photos and the finished product was amazing, 10 times better than I could have imagined possible and worth every penny.
 I would recommend to anyone thinking of using this company.”
 Barrie Warby 01/06/2013

 If you wish to have your photo restored and colourized stop by the main, colourize a black and white photo page, for more information on how i can help.